 Since a sound change is rarely a sudden switch to a completely different sound, there should be a clear sound transformation chain, where each pair of the neighboring sounds are close allophones which can be unquestionably taken for a single phoneme by speakers of the language.
-Taking this into account and looking at the aforementioned sound chain: /k/ > /kʲ/ > /tʲ/ > /ts/ > /s/, it is hard to figure out how speakers of the language could treat /kʲ/ and /tʲ/ as the same phoneme, while speaking to each other.
+Taking this into account and looking at the aforementioned sound chain: /k/ > /kʲ/ > /tʲ/ > /ts/ > /s/, it is hard to figure out how speakers of the language could treat /kʲ/ and /tʲ/ as close variations of the same sound, while speaking to each other.

-On the other hand, there is a live example of a very similar—in terms of the final output—phonetical variation in Modern German.
+On the other hand, there is a live example of a very similar — in terms of the final output — phonetical variation in Modern German.
 The sound pronounced as /ç/ in Standard German (as in ich) is rendered as /k/ and /kʲ/ in Low German, /ɕ/ and /j/ in Central Franconian including Kölsch.
 Not only does it provide a detailed insight to the possible transformations of the /k/ sound, but it is also entirely credible, since it is still observed in the living language varieties.
 The sheer existence of such a variation in a geographically neighboring language is certainly not an ultimate proof, but it does provide a clear hint.

 The Vulgar Latin /k/ > Modern French /ʃ/ sound change could have passed in the following steps: